 Is Camarillo new construction in a fire hazard zone?

 Some lots, yes.
-The hillside areas at the north and south edges of Camarillo are within the California State Fire Marshal Very High Fire Hazard Severity Zone (VHFHSZ).
+The hillside areas at the north and south edges of Camarillo are within the California State Fire Marshal Very High Fire Hazard Severity Zone (VHFHSZ); foothill-adjacent communities are more likely to be affected than valley-floor tracts.
 New construction in these zones requires Chapter 7A code compliance including ember-resistant vents, Class A roof, fire-resistant exterior wall construction, and enhanced defensible space.
-Spanish Hills additions sit partially in VHFHSZ; the foothill-adjacent portions of Camarillo Springs are within VHFHSZ.
-Compass Pointe and Mission Oaks current phases are generally outside VHFHSZ.
-Verify the specific lot against the Cal Fire FHSZ map before writing an offer.
+Verify the specific lot against the Cal Fire FHSZ map before writing an offer, and confirm a homeowners-insurance binder early given Ventura County carrier tightening.

 Related on this site